savsuth/Jobify/README.md

 ## Testing And Validation

-**Automated suite.** 327 tests pass under `pytest`, with no network access: every Claude and HTTP call is mocked.
-Together, they cover:
+**Automated Suite:** The automated suite comprises 327 tests that successfully pass under pytest, ensuring that network access is disabled.
+Every Claude and HTTP call is meticulously mocked.
+This comprehensive suite encompasses the following functionalities:

-- discovery source parsing and the deterministic filters
+- Discovery source parsing and the application of deterministic filters
-- eligibility and freshness classification
+- Eligibility and freshness classification
-- canonical-identity deduplication
+- Canonical-identity deduplication
-- the LangGraph pipeline's routing and recovery behavior
+- The LangGraph pipeline’s routing and recovery behavior
-- the Resume Agent's evidence constraints
+- The Resume Agent’s evidence constraints
 - PDF artifact generation
-- the Excel reporting logic
+- The Excel reporting logic

-**Live validation.** Beyond the mocked suite, the system has been run end to end against real Greenhouse, Lever, and web-search sources, using real Claude API calls.
-These runs confirmed that the filters, freshness gate, and deduplication behave correctly against live postings, and that every generated PDF is byte-verified as a genuine one-page artifact.
+**Live Validation:** In addition to the automated suite, the system has undergone extensive live validation against real Greenhouse, Lever, and web-search sources.
+These live runs utilized authentic Claude API calls, verifying the correctness of the filters, freshness gate, and deduplication mechanisms against live postings.
+Furthermore, every generated PDF has been byte-verified as a genuine one-page artifact.

 ---